Royal Rumble (1997): Storylines

-The event comprised six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television show, Raw.
+The event comprised six matches that resulted from scripted storylines.
+Results were predetermined by the WWF's writers, while storylines were produced on WWF's weekly television show, Raw.

 The feud between Goldust and Hunter Hearst Helmsley centered around Goldust's manager, Marlena.
 During the free broadcast prior to In Your House 12, Helmsley attempted to seduce Marlena.
 Goldust responded by attacking Helmsley during matches in the following weeks.
 The feud escalated on the December 30, 1996, episode of Raw during a match between Goldust and Jerry Lawler.
 Helmsley came to the ring and tried to carry Marlena away.
 Marc Mero, who had dropped the WWF Intercontinental Championship to Helmsley, blocked Helmsley's path, but the distraction was enough to cause Goldust to be counted out.

 On July 22, 1996, Faarooq Asad made his WWF debut by attacking Ahmed Johnson, the Intercontinental champion.
 He claimed that he attacked Johnson because Johnson was not "from the streets", as Faarooq claimed to be.
 Soon after the attack, Johnson was diagnosed with a legitimate kidney problem, so the WWF claimed that Faarooq's attack had hospitalized Johnson.
 Johnson was unable to compete for several months and was forced to vacate the Intercontinental Championship.
 When Johnson returned to the WWF, he interfered in several matches involving Faarooq's stable, the Nation of Domination.
 He attacked them with a two-by-four, which led to an angle in which Johnson was suspended for the attacks.
 By December, Johnson's injury had recovered sufficiently to allow him to resume wrestling, and a match was scheduled for the next pay-per-view, the Royal Rumble.